imsujinpark/blog/aboutme.md

 My responsibilities include:
 * collaborating with teams to gather requirements and translate them into actionable development tasks;
 * provide operational support, promptly addressing and resolving any bugs or issues that arise;
-* actively contributing to Canvas LMS, the open-source project our services are mostly based on;
+* developing internal tools, including the release version management system used in the office as well as the object storage migration tool and a validator for the migration tool;
-* developing internal tools, including the release version management system used in the office as well as the object storage migration tool and a validator for the migration tool; and
+* contributing to Canvas LMS, the open-source project our services are mostly based on; and
 * developing custom solutions to integrate Student Information Systems (SIS) across various educational applications.

 ### Mar 2021 - Mar 2022